maedi/observers/README.md

 ## Architecure

 `Observer`s are decoupled from the classes/objects they `observe`.
 Instead of directly observing a particular `Observable`, we observe the "key" that represents that `Observable`.
 This allows us to observe entities with arbitrary keys.

-For more information see [Raindeer](https://github.com/raindeer-rb/raindeer).
+**Observers uses the singleton pattern and for good reasons:**
+- Observers operates primarily at the class level.
+Injecting itself as a dependency to other class methods would mean just referencing global constants anyway
+- Class level `Observable`s and their associated `Observer`s can be added independently of each other in either order
+- Observers is the glue connecting various classes together, but in a dynamic and decoupled way where each observable/observer relationship is not hardcoded
+- The very nature of connecting classes is a global task.
+This global state could be stored in a single central object which would become a... singleton

+ℹ️ **Note:** If you know of a better way to achieve the goals of Observers then I would really like to hear about it, just open an issue or pull request.

 ## Installation